iskenxan/IS_ScreenDropper/README.md

 ```

 ```
-###Troubleshoot:
+###Troubleshoot/Contribution:
-**If you have any trouble with the repo, use issue reporter on the right or shoot me an email at iskenxa11@gmail.com.**
+**Anybody is more than welcome to contribute to this project.If you have any trouble with the repo, use issue reporter on the right or shoot me an email at iskenxa11@gmail.com.**